bhakti-bk/Housing_python/README.md

 # Housing_python
-This Housing Project is useful for making Prediction
+This Housing Project is useful for making Predictions